Border between Austria and Slovakia

 Slovakia

-The following section provides an overview of whether you need a vignette and whether distance-based tolling applies.
+The following section gives you an overview of whether you need a vignette and whether there is a distance-based toll.

-Slovakia: Vignette requirement (or not?)
+Slovakia: vignette requirement (or not?)

 Slovakia also operates an electronic toll system on its motorways and expressways.

-Distance-based tolling
+Distance-based toll

-The Europamaut team wishes you a pleasant journey
+The Europamaut team wishes you a pleasant journey!

 Milena Paasch